 (2) For payment against existing contracts, the limit is as identified in the contract.

-(3) For convenience checks and drafts, the threshold is $3,000 except as noted in paragraphs (h)(1) and (2) in this subsection.
+(3) For convenience checks, , the threshold is one-half the micro purchase threshold..

 (4) For contingency or humanitarian operations as authorized in a specific appropriations act or an Executive Order, the applicable act or order may adjust the micro-purchase threshold.